wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document defines some initial EDE codes.
 The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry.
-This document
+This document provides suggestions for the R flag, but the originating server may ignore these recommendations if it knows better.